 Distracted driving laws are in place to help manage distractions in the car, a major crash risk for newly licensed teen drivers and for all drivers.
 In 2017, distracted driving was reported in crashes that killed 3,166 people (8.6 percent of all fatalities), although many instances may go unreported.
 Distraction was a key factor in 58 percent of crashes involving drivers ages 16 to 19, according to a AAA Foundation for Traffic Safety Study.
 CHOP researchers found that being distracted by something inside or outside the vehicle is one of three "critical errors" that account for nearly half of serious crashes involving teens behind the wheel.

 Strong laws against distracted driving are now on the books.
 Currently, 16 states, Washington DC, Puerto Rico, Guam and the U.S. Virgin Islands have instituted a hand-held cell phone ban for all drivers, and all have primary enforcement (police may issue a driver for using a hand-held cell phone without any other traffic offense taking place).
-In 20 states all cell phone use for school bus drivers is prohibited.
-In 38 states all cell phone use is banned for novice drivers.
+In 20 states and Washington, DC all cell phone use for school bus drivers is prohibited.
+No state bans all cell phone use for all drivers, but in 38 states and in Washington, DC all cell phone use is banned for novice drivers.

 Some towns and cities have additional regulations beyond their state’s distracted driving laws.
 However, preemption laws are in place in some states to prohibit local jurisdictions from enacting their own distracted driving bans.
 These states include Florida, Iowa, Kentucky, Louisiana, Mississippi, Nevada, Pennsylvania, Oklahoma, Oregon, and South Carolina.